-Our proforma net tangible book value as of June 30, 2021 was \$(2.7) million, or \$(0.49) per share.
-Proforma net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by the number of shares of common stock outstanding as of June 30, 2021, after giving effect to (i) the reorganization, which reflects the automatic conversion of 358,935 common stock and (ii) the automatic conversion all of our preferred convertible stock outstanding into an aggregate of 4,836,867 shares of common stock and the conversion of 480,415 warrants into 237,214 shares of common stock immediately prior to the completion of this offering based on an assumed initial public offering price of \$13.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus.
+Our proforma net tangible book value as of June 30, 2021 was \$(2.7) million, or \$(0.51) per share.
+Proforma net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by the number of shares of common stock outstanding as of June 30, 2021, after giving effect to (i) the reorganization, which reflects the automatic conversion of 358,935 common stock and (ii) the automatic conversion all of our preferred convertible stock outstanding into an aggregate of 4,836,867 shares of common stock and the conversion of 480,415 warrants into 9,816 shares of common stock immediately prior to the completion of this offering based on the initial public offering price of \$5.00 per share.

-After giving effect to our issuance and sale of 1,500,000 shares of common stock in this offering at an assumed initial public offering price of \$13.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our proforma, as adjusted net tangible book value as of June 30, 2021 would have been \$14.7 million or \$2.12 per share.
-This represents an immediate increase in net tangible book value of \$2.61 per share to our existing stockholders, and an immediate dilution in net tangible book value of \$10.88 per share to new investors.
+After giving effect to our issuance and sale of 5,000,000 shares of common stock in this offering at the initial public offering price of \$5.00 per share after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma, as adjusted net tangible book value as of June 30, 2021 would have been \$19.7 million or \$1.93 per share.
+This represents an immediate increase in net tangible book value of \$2.44 per share to our existing stockholders, and an immediate dilution in net tangible book value of \$3.07 per share to new investors.
 The following table illustrates this per share dilution:

-Assumed Initial public offering price per share \$13.00 Historical net tangible book deficit per share as of June 30, 2021 \$(66.09) Increase per share attributable to the pro forma adjustments described above \$ 65.60 Pro forma, net tangible book value per share as of June 30, 2021 \$ (0.49) Increase in pro forma net tangible book value per share attributable to new investors \$ 2.61 Pro forma, as adjusted net tangible book value, after this offering \$ 2.12 Dilution per share to new investors in this offering \$10.88
+Initial public offering price per share \$ 5.00 Historical net tangible book deficit per share as of June 30, 2021 \$(66.09) Increase per share attributable to the pro forma adjustments described above \$ 65.58 Pro forma, net tangible book value per share as of June 30, 2021 \$\(\) (0.51) Increase in pro forma net tangible book value per share attributable to new investors \$ 2.44 Pro forma, as adjusted net tangible book value, after this offering \$ 1.93 Dilution per share to new investors in this offering \$ 3.07